xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-channel_id | string | ID, or address of the channel from which to modify the draft author_id | string | ID of the teammate on behalf of whom the draft will be created to | array (optional) | List of recipient handles who will receive the message once the draft is sent cc | array (optional) | List of recipient handles who will receive a copy of the message once the draft is sent
+channel_id | string | ID, or address of the channel from which the draft will be sent author_id | string | ID of the teammate on behalf of whom the draft will be created to | array (optional) | List of recipient handles who will receive the message once the draft is sent cc | array (optional) | List of recipient handles who will receive a copy of the message once the draft is sent